Boeing suspends testing of long-haul 777X aircraft

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW YORK: Boeing has suspended testing on its new long-haul 777X aircraft, the company said Friday, a setback that comes as it battles to rebound from the crisis surrounding the 737 MAX.
+New York: Boeing has suspended testing on its new long-haul 777X aircraft, the company said on Friday, a setback that comes as it battles to rebound from the crisis surrounding the 737 MAX.

 The so-called "final load" tests are part of the aircraft certification process, overseen by inspectors from the Federal Aviation Administration (FAA), and meant to subject the plane to "loads and stresses well beyond normal operational loads," a Boeing spokesman told AFP in an email.